 - Develop and update research guides in support of visual arts research.

-- Maintained library collection of books, magazines, journals, and exhibition catalogues specially tailored to the curriculum of the department.
+- Maintained library collection of books, magazines, journals, and exhibition catalogs specially tailored to the curriculum of the department.

 VA105 (Visual Arts Building, room 105) Enter the VA Building via the main lobby.
-Look for the Peacock Statue and the door to VA105 is on the left.
+Look for the bronze Peacock Statue, and the door to VA105 is on the left.

 Course substitutions are now easier than ever:

-- First, you should talk to your faculty advisor in the Department of Art & Design, or a professional advisor in CAL Advising.
+First, you should talk to your faculty advisor in the Department of Art & Design, or a professional advisor.

-- Then ask that member of our team to email the Chair of the Department of Art & Design, Professor Matthew Poole with all the details.
+Then ask that member of our team to email the Chair of the Department of Art & Design, Professor Katherine Gray with all the details.